bethanyed/Bethanys-Data-Portfolio/README.md

 # About me
 Hello!
 My name is Bethany Edwards, and I am a Master's in Entertainment Industry Management student at Carnegie Mellon University.
-I love filmmaking and the entertainment industry; some of my favorite films include "The Perks of Being a Wallflower" and "How to Train Your Dragon".
+I love filmmaking and the entertainment industry.
+Some of my favorite films include "The Perks of Being a Wallflower" and "How to Train Your Dragon".
+My goal is to work in film development or film acquisitions.

 <img src="IMG_93742 - Copy.JPG" width="200"/>